2024 YR4: 2025

 Additional observations of reduced the uncertainties in its trajectory.
 Because the asteroid was already moving away from Earth when it was discovered, it was becoming fainter, necessitating the use of larger-aperture telescopes such as the 10-meter Keck telescope and the Very Large Telescope.
 As of 14 March 2025 the asteroid had reached apparent magnitude 26, which is 63 million times fainter than what can be observed with the naked eye.
 (Note: Math: 2.512^{(26 − 6.5)} = 63151385) As of the last ground−based observation on 23 March 2025 by Paranal Observatory, the asteroid was 1.8 AU from the Sun which is just beyond the orbit of Mars.
 The asteroid was not observed between 11–13 January and 8–15 February 2025 due to interference from moonlight.
 After mid-February, a 2-meter telescope or better was required.
 After 4 March 2025, a 4-meter or better class telescope became required.
 After 1 April, an 8-meter or larger was required.
 Space-based infrared telescopes like the JWST were able to observe at farther distances until mid-May.
-The JWST observed on 8 March, when the position of the asteroid first became compatible with the pointing restrictions of the telescope, then 26 March, and observed it a final time on 11 May 2025, those observations being the last of the asteroid before its upcoming 2028 approach.
+The JWST observed on 8 March, when the position of the asteroid first became compatible with the pointing restrictions of the telescope, then 26 March, and observed it a final time on 11 May 2025, those observations likely being the last of the asteroid before its upcoming 2028 approach.
 JWST has used its NIRCam and Mid-Infrared Instrument to measure 's position, infrared thermal emission, and size.